vulsdoc/vuls/docs/usage-report.md

         S3 bucket name
   -aws-s3-results-dir string
         /bucket/path/to/results (option)
+  -aws-s3-server-side-encryption string
+        The Server-side encryption algorithm used when storing the reports in S3 (e.g., AES256, aws:kms).
   -azure-account string
         Azure account name to use.
 AZURE_STORAGE_ACCOUNT environment variable is used if not specified -azure-container string